Mixed Salad Greens (1 Cup, Shredded Or Chopped) and White Rice (1 Cup, Cooked)

 Include Healthy Fats

-Mix in high-fiber vegetables such as broccoli, bell peppers, or carrots with your salad greens.
-Fiber can moderate blood sugar levels by slowing the absorption of sugars.
+Mix in additional high-fiber vegetables, such as broccoli, bell peppers, or carrots, into your salad.
+Fiber can help slow down the absorption of sugar.

 Portion Control